Food concerns mount in Vanuatu after monster cyclone

 The U.N.’s World Food Programme said it was working with aid agencies on the ground to help distribute food and other aid after banana, coconut and other crops were destroyed, livestock was killed and boats and fishing canoes wrecked.

 The U.N.
-Children’s Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunisation rates.
+Children’s Fund (UNICEF) said the government was kicking off a measles prevention campaign because of low immunization rates.

 Tourism, which accounts for about 40 percent of Vanuatu’s economy, has also been badly affected, with Port Vila closed to cruise liners indefinitely.